-We hate to repeat ourselves, but Pinot Noir is the go to Red Wine for your Easter Feast.
+We hate to repeat ourselves, but Pinot Noir is the go-to Red Wine for your Easter Feast.
 The low tannins play nice with the white meat, while the tanginess of the fruit has the same effect that the cranberry sauce that often accompanies Turkey has.

 Wines that pair with Lamb

-The roast lamb dinner that many eat on Easter Sunday goes back to the first Passover of the Jewish people.
-The sacrificial lamb was roasted and eaten in hopes that the angel of God would pass over their homes and bring good fortune.
+The roast Lamb dinner that many eat on Easter Sunday goes back to the first Passover of the Jewish people.
+The sacrificial Lamb was roasted and eaten in hopes that the angel of God would pass over their homes and bring good fortune.

 No white wine is going to stand up against the gaminess of Lamb.
-However, since not everyone is a red wine lover, choose a food friendly white wine, such as Chardonnay to complement the rest of the meal.
+However, since not everyone is a red wine lover, choose a food-friendly white wine, such as Chardonnay to complement the rest of the meal.

-For Red Wine there are a lot of incredible options.
-Bordeaux and lamb is the holy grail of food and wine pairings.
-The cherry, cassis and spice flavours merge well with lamb’s mild gamey quality.
-The earthiness of the Bordeaux will also match nicely with the root vegetables such as parsnips, potatoes and turnips that may accompany a lamb roast.
+For red wine, there are a lot of incredible options.
+Bordeaux and Lamb is the holy grail of food and wine pairings.
+The cherry, cassis and spice flavours merge well with Lamb’s mild gamey quality.
+The earthiness of the Bordeaux will also match nicely with the root vegetables such as parsnips, potatoes and turnips that may accompany a Lamb roast.

-You can’t go wrong with an Australian Shiraz either (The Aussie’s are pros at pairing their wine’s with lamb given their high Sheep population) Pick out a bottle that has plump fruit, decent tannin, and a long finish.
+You can’t go wrong with an Australian Shiraz either (The Aussie’s are pros at pairing their wine’s with Lamb given their high Sheep population) Pick out a bottle that has plump fruit, decent tannin, and a long finish.
 After one sip you’ll taste the flavours just melting into one another.

 Salmon often makes its appearance at Easter dinner to cater to the vegetarians or health conscious people in the crowd.
 If the weather is nice, it’s perfect match for a late afternoon out by the BBQ for a Good Friday feast.

 For white wine an Alsatian Riesling is a fabulous choice.
-Alsatian Rieslings are dry, and have a high acidity which cuts through the richness of the fish.
+Alsatian Rieslings are dry and have a high acidity which cuts through the richness of the fish.
 It’s also a fruity wine, often with green apple and mixed citrus notes making it perfect for enhancing the Salmon’s flavour.

 Easter Brunch and Wine

-Finally, if you’re hosting or heading out to a Brunch, chances are it could be a mix of breakfast items, and a main course.
+Finally, if you’re hosting or heading out to a Brunch, chances are it could be a mix of breakfast items, and the main course.
 In this situation, we’d skip the red and white wine go straight to an elegant and fruity dry Rose.
-Not only will a dry rose complement the ham’s lighter tones, the fruity notes of the wine will be quite refreshing for the saltiness of the ham, and other brunch items (like sausage links, scrambled eggs and bacon)
+Not only will a dry rose complement the ham’s lighter tones, but the fruity notes of the wine will be quite refreshing for the saltiness of the ham, and other brunch items (like sausage links, scrambled eggs and bacon)